How to Pay off Student Loans Fast, No Matter How Much Money You Make

 With the debt avalanche method, you’ll start with your highest interest loan.
 You focus on putting extra payments toward that loan first, then once it’s paid off, you focus extra payments on your next-highest-interest loan.

-The debt snowball method starts with your loan with the lowest balance.
+If you prefer the opposite approach, taking things piece by piece, the debt snowball method starts with your loan with the lowest balance.
 You put extra toward that loan, and once it’s paid off, you focus on your loan with the next-lowest balance.

 If you’re motivated by math, you might find that the slight savings of the debt avalanche appeals to you.
 If you’re motivated by quick wins, the accomplishments you’ll experience early on with the debt snowball will get you through those tough first months.
+Focus on your natural psychology to make the decision.

 7. Budget for Your Monthly Payments